8421BCD/8421BCD.github.io/_pages/about.md

 - Research interests: AI Search, LLM for Ranking, Deep Search, Conversational Search

 # 🔥 News
+- 2025.12: Our paper “DemoRank: Selecting Effective Demonstrations for Large Language Models in Ranking Task” has been accepted by TOIS 2025!
 - 2025.8: Our paper “CoRanking: Collaborative Ranking with Small and Large Ranking Agents” has been accepted by EMNLP 2025 (Findings)!
 See more [details](https://arxiv.org/abs/2503.23427).
 - 2025.8: We release ReasonRank, a strong reasoning-intensive passage reranker.
 It has achieved state-of-the-art performance on many IR benchmarks!
 See more [details](https://arxiv.org/abs/2508.07050).
 - 2025.7: Our paper “Large Language Models for Information Retrieval: A Survey” has been accepted by TOIS 2025!
 See more [details](https://arxiv.org/abs/2308.07107).